New FIN 48 Mandate for Pass-Throughs, Non-Profits and Private Entities

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide a thorough briefing on the dictates of ASU 2009-06 within the broader context of FIN 48.
+This course will provide a thorough briefing on the dictates of ASU 2009-06 within the broader context of FIN 48.
 The panel will offer best practices for advisors to prepare private company, pass-through and non-profit clients for FIN 48 compliance.

 - Broad dictates of FIN 48